airbnb/zonify/docs/source/index.rst

 for pre-processing the YAML and then adding them with ``normalize``.
 For
 example:

+The `--[no-]srv-singleton` options also control creation of weighted round-robin CNAMEs, an infelicity in nomenclature.

 .. code-block:: bash

   zonify r53 amz.example.com > r53.yaml